 Facebook groups/community

 Organic reach continues to decline, but Facebook Groups and interactive content drive meaningful audience insights.
 Successful brands focus on community management and hyper-personalized content.
+Facebook is one of the best social media engagement platforms.

 3. YouTube: Shorts